AndreiD/bitcoin_hd_wallet/README.md

-# Bitcoin / Ethereum HD Wallet Generator
+# Bitcoin HD Wallet Generator

 ### :fire: What Is an HD Wallet? :fire: